 The Chamber is a member-based organization, and area businesses and organizations are invited to learn about joining our efforts.
 Membership is a win-win situation.
 We rely on the support of our members to continue our efforts in economic development, business advocacy and membership services, thereby supporting and improving your business.
 As an added bonus, the Chamber provides quality services that give each of our 1,000+ members a competitive advantage!

 When members take advantage of the numerous value-added benefits that Chamber membership provides, their membership is often paid for many times over!

 The mission of the Richland Area Chamber of Commerce is to:

 Just once month after the Chamber’s incorporation August 22, 1899, it scored its first industrial victory by convincing the Bell Watch Case Works to Mansfield, OH.
 In 1907, Chamber president H.L.
 Reed founded a department store, which became Mansfield’s oldest and largest retail establishment.
-In the 1950’s Mansfield attracted such businesses as Stone Container Corporation of Chicago, Convey-All-Metal Products, Case and Maul Manufacturing and Therm-O-Disc.
-The biggest news of the decade came from General Motors, which chose Richland County for a stamping plant with the potential of 2,000 new jobs.
+In the 1950’s Mansfield attracted such businesses as Stone Container Corporation of Chicago, Convey-All-Metal Products, Case and Maul Manufacturing, Therm-O-Disc, and General Motors.

 The Chamber soon began expanding its sights beyond the downtown and officially changed its name to the Mansfield Area Chamber of Commerce in August 5, 1959.